christopherm99/thermopi-server/README.md

   * Note: This will probably be replaced with MQTT in the future.
 ### Server Modularity:
 The Golang server does not require the Vue.js webapp to be served, and anything could be served by the Echo server, in theory.
-To serve different files,
+To serve different files, select no when prompted by `install.sh` to install the default webapp and place your `index.html` in `/usr/share/thermoPi/dist/`.